2020PB/police-brutality/reports/New York.md

 Footage taken near Barclays Center and Atlantic Terminal in Brooklyn shows violent arrests made by police.
 Allegedly kicked off by a protestor throwing a water bottle, police shove protestors and strike them with batons.
 In particular, footage shows multiple officers striking one protestor on the ground with batons.

-tags: beat, strike, baton, arrest, protestor, shove
+tags: beat, strike, baton, arrest, protester, shove

 id: ny-newyorkcity-83